Monthly Archives: October 2019

 More than that, say experts, the color red goes beyond sensual pleasure.
 It stimulates the human system — even increasing pulse and heart rates.
 It’s well worth it then to be able to enjoy autumn’s bursts of fiery red daily, by having the right trees in your yard.

-That said, brilliant red foliage outside our very own windows requires planning.
+That said, ensuring brilliant red foliage outside our very own windows requires planning.
 To get all the dirt on what trees to plant, we spoke with Angelo Puleo, Nursery Division at Bissett Nursery (Holtsville, NY).

 Maple Trees